 The cast were superb, with some of them playing their characters from the age of 7 through to adulthood with totally believable portrayals.

-Niki’s performance as Mrs Johnstone was my highlight of the night.
+Vivienne’s performance as Mrs Johnstone was my highlight of the night.
 Her performance was believable and her voice was note perfect, hitting the powerful chords with ease and singing tenderly when the need arose.

 The set designed by Andy Walmsley is superb and lends itself to many different scenarios.
 Accompanied by Matt Malone and his band, the soundtrack and set design merge beautifully to really set the scene of this truly brilliant tale.